yabwe/medium-editor/OPTIONS.md

 **Default:** `'a'`

 The default selector to locate where to put the activeAnchor value in the preview.
 You should only need to override this if you've modified the way in which the anchor-preview extension renders.

+***
+#### `showWhenToolbarIsVisible`
+**Default:** `false`

+Determines whether the anchor tag preview shows up when the toolbar is visible.
+You should set this value to true if the static option for the toolbar is true and you want the preview to show at the same time.

 ### Disabling Anchor Preview